-She has spoken at numerous schools on cyberbullying and online child safety, and in July 2015 was announced as the Norton Family Ambassador on these issues.
-In 2015 she was also announced as Patron of the Full Stop Foundation for Rape & Domestic Violence Services Australia, and launched the foundation at NSW Parliament House, and in 2016 was named an Our Watch ambassador.
+She has spoken at numerous schools on cyberbullying, online ethics and online child safety, and hosted, co-executive produced and co-wrote 2017’s Cyberhate with Tara Moss for the ABC.
+In 2015 she was announced as Patron of the Full Stop Foundation for Rape & Domestic Violence Services Australia, and launched the foundation at NSW Parliament House, and in 2016 was named an Our Watch ambassador.
 In 2015 she received an Edna Ryan Award for her significant contribution to feminist debate, speaking out for women and children and inspiring others to challenge the status quo.
 (For more awards, see below.)

 Contact: Hayley van Spanje at HMMG (Harry M Miller Group)

 Fax: 02 8353 2443

 Labels, Leadership and Why We Need More Women’s Voices: on women’s representation in media, fiction, politics and public life.

 Speaking Out – A 21st Century Handbook for Women and Girls: on how to speak out and why it matters.
 (Find out more on the book, here.)

 Cyberhate Today: on online ethics, the state of cyberhate today and how to engage safely online.